BOOKS

 The Clinical Pioneer Behind the Revolution

-Bessel van der Kolk M.D. brings unprecedented credibility to these unconventional approaches.
+Van der Kolk brings real credibility to these unconventional approaches.
 As a key figure in getting PTSD recognized in the DSM and developer of trauma assessment tools, he's not a fringe practitioner pushing unproven treatments.
 His willingness to challenge psychiatric orthodoxy comes from decades of witnessing traditional approaches fail his most severely traumatized patients.

-The author's clinical stories, while anonymized, provide powerful illustrations of his theoretical points.
+Van der Kolk's clinical stories, while anonymized, provide powerful illustrations of his theoretical points.
 His account of working with Vietnam veterans in the early days of PTSD research offers historical context for how trauma treatment has evolved.
-These case studies never feel exploitative—van der Kolk maintains appropriate clinical distance while conveying the human impact of both trauma and healing.
+These case studies never feel exploitative — van der Kolk maintains appropriate clinical distance while conveying the human cost of both trauma and healing.

 Key Figures in the Trauma Treatment Revolution